squidowl/halloy/docs/configuration/buffer.md

 ### `aliases`

 A set of custom emoji aliases.
-The key is the alias, and the value is the corresponding emoji shortcode.
+The key is the alias, and the value can be either a [GitHub shortcode](https://emojipedia.org/github) (e.g. `:slightly_smiling_face:`) or a Unicode emoji character (e.g. 🙂).
+Aliases can be used in text input, and will be replaced with the corresponding emoji when `auto_replace` is enabled.

-Shortcodes follow the [GitHub Emoji](https://emojipedia.org/github) standard.
-For example, `:slightly_smiling_face:` is the shortcode for 🙂.

 ```toml
 # Type: map